Armenian Stuffed Pumpkin with Rice and Fruit (Ghapama)

 Bake in a preheated oven for an hour.
 Check for doneness by testing the pumpkin’s flesh near the lid area.

-Place ghapama on a big platter.
-Cut into wedges and serve as individuale slices with spoonful of rice filling.
+Place the ghapama on a big platter.
+Cut into wedges and serve as individual slices with a spoonful of rice filling.

 Ghapama – Armenian Stuffed Pumpkin with Rice and Fruit